Dalian Maritime University: History

 The long history of the university can be traced back to 1909, when the Nanyang Institute in Shanghai established a Shipping Management Section.
 DMU was founded in 1953 through the merger of three merchant marine institutions: Shanghai Nautical College, the Northeast Navigation College and Fujian Navigation School.
 At the time its name was Dalian Marine College, and it was the only maritime college in China.
 In 1960, DMU was designated a national key institution of higher education.
 Later in 1983, the Asia-Pacific Region Maritime Training Center was established at DMU by the United Nations Development Program (UNDP) and the IMO, and in 1985, a branch of the World Maritime University (WMU) was established.

 In 1994 the university's name was changed to the present one.

 On June 6, 2009, DMU celebrated its centennial, with vice chairman of standing committee of 11th National People's Congress Chen Zhili as the main guest.

-Facilities

-DMU is located in southwestern Dalian.
-The university covers an area of 1.13 million square meters with about half a million square meters occupied by buildings.
-DMU has a training dock and over 40 laboratories for teaching, training and research.
-DMU also owns and operates an ocean-going training vessel of over 10,000 deadweight tonnage.

 Academics

 The university is designated as one of the "Project 211" institutions.
 Only about six percent of the universities across China were selected in this project.
-The university consists of 14 colleges and Departments:
+The university consists of 14 colleges and departments.